brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff4-edward.md

 ---
 layout: article.njk
-meta_title: "Edward from Final Fantasy IV in DnD"
+meta_title: "How to Build Edward from Final Fantasy IV in DnD"
 meta_description: "No party needs another horny bard.
 Edward is a tragic bard with strong controller abilities that can be a benefit to any party."
 author: "Brandon Gregory"
 section_name: final-fantasy